Radivarig/UPixelator_Documentation/README.md

 - [Built-in] Set `Quality > Shadow Projection: Stable Fit`

 ## UI
-To make a `RectTranform` follow a world `Transform` parent one under the other and attach `FollowTransformUI.cs`.
+To make a `RectTranform` follow a world `Transform` parent one under the other and attach `FollowTransformUI.cs`

 ## Legacy text font resolution:
   - Set font rendering mode to `Hinted Raster` and character to `ASCII default set`